-1.5 Syllabus Committee Members: Dr. Shikha Dwivedi & Dr. Nimisha Raghuvanshi i) Physics is the mother of all engineering disciplines hence students must have a fundamental understanding of the topic in order to grasp their core engineering subjects more readily.
+1.5 Syllabus Committee Members: Dr. Shikha Dwivedi & Dr. Nimisha Raghuvanshi

+- i) Physics is the mother of all engineering disciplines hence students must have a fundamental understanding of the topic in order to grasp their core engineering diploma subjects more readily.
 As a result, while reviewing the curriculum, emphasis was placed on the concepts, laws, working equations, and basic notions of physics to assist students in studying the key courses.

-ii) This will give a solid foundation for future self-development in order to cope with new advances.
-The study of physics encompasses a wide range of fascinating subjects, many of which have something to do with the materials and objects that surround us.
-It tries to provide a knowledge of this environment via both observation and behavior prediction of such items.

-iii) The course material places a strong emphasis on the practical application of physical concepts and analysis in a variety of engineering and technological sectors.

-iv) The course will assist diploma engineers in using fundamental ideas and principles to tackle complex engineering issues and comprehend various technology-based applications.
+This will give a solid foundation for future self-development in order to cope with new advances. - ii) The course material places a strong emphasis on the practical application of physical concepts and analysis in a variety of engineering and technological sectors. - iii) The course will assist diploma engineers in using fundamental ideas and principles to tackle complex engineering issues and comprehend various technology-based applications.

 Unit Topics Sub-Topic Lectures 1 Units and Measurements Physical quantities: Fundamental and derived, Units and systems of units (FPS, CGS and SI units), Dimensions and dimensional formulae of physical quantities, Principle of homogeneity of dimensions, Dimensional equations and their applications (conversion from one system of units to other, checking of dimensional equations and derivation of simple equations), Limitations of dimensional analysis.
 Measurements: Need, Measuring instruments, Least count, Types of measurement (direct and indirect), Errors in measurements (systematic and random), Absolute error, Relative error, Error propagation, Error estimation and significant figures.
-8 2 Scalars and Vectors Scalar and Vector quantities: Examples, Representation of vectors, Types of vectors, Addition and Subtraction of Vectors, Triangle and Parallelogram law (Statement only), Scalar and Vector product, Resolution of a vector and its application to inclined plane.
-Kinematics equations in scalar and vector form with related 7 numerical problems.
-3 Force and Motion Force, Momentum, Statement and derivation of conservation of linear momentum, its applications such as recoil of gun, Rockets, Impulse and its applications.
-Circular motion, Angular displacement, Angular velocity, Angular acceleration, Frequency, Time period, Relation between linear and angular velocity, Linear acceleration and angular acceleration (related numerical), Centripetal and centrifugal forces with live examples, Moment of inertia and its physical significance, Definition of torque and angular momentum and their examples.
-8 4 Work, Power and Energy Work: Concept and unit, Examples of zero work, Positive work and negative work.
-Friction: Concept, Types of friction, Laws of limiting friction, Coefficient of friction, Reducing friction and its engineering applications, Work done in moving an object on horizontal and inclined plane (for rough and smooth surfaces) and related applications.
-Energy and its unit, Kinetic energy, Gravitational potential energy with examples and derivations, Mechanical energy, Conservation of mechanical energy for freely falling bodies, Transformation of energy (examples).
-Power and its unit, Power and work relationship, Calculation of power (numerical problems).
-7 5 Properties of Matter Elasticity: Definition of stress and strain, Moduli of elasticity, Hooke's law, Significance of stress-strain curve.
+8 2 Scalars and Vectors Scalar and Vector quantities: Examples, Representation of vectors, Types of vectors, Addition and Subtraction of Vectors, Triangle and Parallelogram law, Scalar and Vector product, 7

+Resolution of a vector and its application to inclined plane.
+Kinematics equations in scalar and vector form with related numerical problems. numerical problems.
+Force, Momentum, Statement and derivation of conservation of linear momentum, its applications such as recoil of gun, Rockets, Impulse and its applications.
+Circular motion, Angular displacement, Angular velocity, Angular acceleration, Frequency, Time period, Relation between linear and angular velocity, Linear acceleration and angular acceleration (related numerical), Centripetal and centrifugal forces with live examples.
+Moment of inertia and its physical significance, Definition of torque and angular momentum and their examples.
+8 Work: Concept and unit, Examples of zero work, Positive work and negative work.
+Friction: Concept, Types of friction, Laws of limiting friction, Coefficient of friction, Reducing friction and its engineering applications, Work done in moving an object on horizontal and inclined plane (for rough and smooth surfaces) and related 7 Elasticity: Definition of stress and strain, Moduli of elasticity, Hooke's law, Significance of stress-strain curve.
 Pressure: Definition, Unit, Atmospheric pressure, Gauge pressure, Absolute pressure, Fortin's Barometer and its applications.
-Surface tension: Concept, Unit, Cohesive and adhesive forces, Angle of contact, Ascent Formula (No derivation), Applications of surface tension, Effect of temperature and impurity on surface tension.
-Viscosity and coefficient of viscosity, Terminal velocity, Stokes' law and effect of temperature on viscosity, Application in hydraulic systems.
-Hydrodynamics: Fluid motion, Stream line and turbulent flow, Reynold's number, Equation of continuity, Bernoulli's Theorem (only formula and numerical) and its applications.
-12 Total 42
+Surface tension: Concept, Unit, Cohesive and adhesive forces, Angle of contact Ascent Formula Applications of surface.
+12 (formulae and numerical problems) and its applications.

-1. Textbook of Physics for Class XI (Part-1, Part-2); N.C.E.R.T., Delhi.

-1. Applied Physics, Vol. I and Vol. II, TTTI Publications, Tata McGraw Hill, Delhi.

-2. Concepts in Physics by H. C. Verma, Vol. I&II, Bharti Bhawan Ltd., New Delhi.

-3. Engineering Physics by P. V. Naik, Pearson Education Pvt.
-Ltd, New Delhi.

-4. Engineering Physics by D. K. Bhattacharya & Poonam Tandan; Oxford University Press, New Delhi.

-5. Comprehensive Practical Physics, Vol, I & II, J. N. Jaiswal, Laxmi Publications (P) Ltd., New Delhi.

-6. Practical Physics by C. L. Arora, S. Chand Publication.
+- 4.1 Textbooks: - 1.
+Textbook of Physics for Class XI (Part-1, Part-2); N.C.E.R.T., Delhi. - 4.2 Reference Books: - 1.
+Applied Physics, Vol. I and Vol. II, TTTI Publications, Tata McGraw Hill, Delhi. - 2.
+Concepts in Physics by H. C. Verma, Vol. I&II, Bharti Bhawan Ltd., New Delhi. - 3.
+Engineering Physics by P. V. Naik, Pearson Education Pvt.
+Ltd, New Delhi. - 4.
+Engineering Physics by D. K. Bhattacharya & Poonam Tandan; Oxford University Press, New Delhi. - 5.
+Comprehensive Practical Physics, Vol, I & II, J. N. Jaiswal, Laxmi Publications (P) Ltd., New Delhi - 6.
+Practical Physics by C. L. Arora, S. Chand Publication.